National Center for Transgender Equality: Raffi Freedman-Gurspan

 Raffi Freedman-Gurspan is former director of external relations and former policy advisor at NCTE.
 Before joining NCTE as policy advisor in 2014, she served as legislative staffer for the Massachusetts Transgender Political Coalition, LGBT liaison for the City of Somerville, and legislative director for Massachusetts State Representative Carl Sciortino, a Medford Democrat.
 On August 18, 2015, she was hired by President Barack Obama as Outreach and Recruitment Director in the White House Presidential Personnel Office, becoming the first openly transgender person to work as a White House staffer.
-He subsequently appointed her as the White House's primary LGBT liaison in 2016, making her the first openly transgender person in the role.
+He subsequently appointed her as the White House's primary LGBTQ liaison in 2016, making her the first openly transgender person in the role.
 On April 3, 2017, Freedman-Gurspan rejoined NCTE as director of external relations.

 In May 2019, Freedman-Gurspan left NCTE to become Deputy Campaign Director for the All on the Line Campaign, a project with a mission to end gerrymandering.